Supreme Court to weigh rollback of abortion rights - WTMJ

 The Mississippi law was enacted in 2018, but was blocked after a federal court challenge.
 The state’s only abortion clinic remains open.
 The owner has said the clinic does abortions up to 16 weeks.

-The case is separate from a fight over laws enacted by Mississippi and other states that would ban most abortions as early as six weeks — when a fetal heartbeat may be detected.
+The case is separate from a fight over laws enacted by Mississippi and other states that would ban most abortions when a fetal heartbeat is detected.
+Mississippi also is among 11 states with a total abortion ban waiting to take effect if the Supreme Court overturns its Roe decision, according to NARAL Pro-Choice America.

-A central question in the case is about viability — whether a fetus can survive outside the woman at 15 weeks.
-The clinic presented evidence that viability is impossible at 15 weeks, and the 5th U.S. Circuit Court of Appeals said that the state “conceded that it had identified no medical evidence that a fetus would be viable at 15 weeks.”
+A central question in the case is about viability — whether a fetus can survive on its own at 15 weeks.
+The clinic presented evidence that viability is impossible at 15 weeks, and the appeals court said that the state “conceded that it had identified no medical evidence that a fetus would be viable at 15 weeks.”

+But the state argues that viability is an arbitrary standard that doesn’t take sufficient account of the state’s interest in regulating abortion.

 The Mississippi law would allow exceptions to the 15-week ban in cases of medical emergency or severe fetal abnormality.
 Doctors found in violation of the ban would face mandatory suspension or revocation of their medical license.